Mentorship Program

 Mentor/Mentee Commitment

-Participate in the mentoring program through a minimum of four meetings over a one-year period:
+Mentors & mentees will participate in the mentoring program through a minimum of four meetings over a one-year period.
+Tasks include the following:

-• Connect and arrange to meet within one week of receiving a mentorship match
+• The mentee is expected to connect with the mentor and arrange to meet within one month of receiving a mentorship match

-• Provide feedback to CPA to help further develop the mentorship program
+• The mentor & mentee will provide feedback to CPA to help further develop the mentorship program

 Program Support